syouhei3611/first_app/README.md

-# Ruby on RAils Tutorial: Sample Application
+# Ruby on Rails Tutorial: Sample Application

-This is the first application fot the
+This is the first application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.jp/) by [Michael Hartl](http://michaelhartl.com).